What is Dematerialisation: Meaning, Process & Benefits

 • Risks related to cyber security: As electronic share trading becomes more prevalent, there is a higher chance that data breaches and cyber assaults will threaten the safety of investors' shares.

-• Additional costs: Keeping a demat account & conducting electronic share trading may incur additional costs for investors.
+• Additional costs: Keeping a Demat account & conducting electronic share trading may incur additional costs for investors.

 • Limited accessibility: Not all investors have access to dematerialisation yet, particularly those who reside in isolated or rural locations where they do not have access to the required infrastructure or technology.